Boldy97/ironwood-scripts/README.md

 ## Current issues

-* events are not taking into account
+* events are not taken into account

 ## Removed features